Eastern Obolo: Location

 Eastern Obolo is located in the Akwa ibom fringe between Imo and Qua Iboe Rivers estuaries and lies between latitudes 4° 28' and 4° 53' and longitudes 7° 50' and 7° 55' East.
 It is bounded to the north by Mkpat Enin Local Government Area, northeast by Onna, west by Ikot Abasi, southeast by Ibeno Local Government Area and in the south by the Atlantic Ocean.

 Culture

-The cultural heritage is not restricted to the people; rather, to the entire Niger Delta with unique traditional dressing synonymous with "Etibo" and "Wurkor".
-They share close cultural ancestry with the ijaw people.
+The Obolo have their distinct language and cultures that are unique to Obolo people in the states where they are indigenous to.
+Wherever the Obolo are found they have the same unique language that unites them.

 Natural resources

 Eastern Obolo has abundant mineral deposits with onshore and offshore oil wells at Elek-Okpoon̄, Iko, Otunene, Emeroke, Ikonta and Obianga.
 There is a fishing settlements at Educwink, Elek-Okpoon̄, Agan-asa.
 Forest reserves include mangrove, iroko, raffia, rubber, kolanut, coconut, peas, and mango.

 Commerce

 The people of Eastern Obolo are predominantly fishermen, with over 65 per cent involved in active fishing.